rodrigozrusso/metrics-server/README.md

 ## TODO
 Here you can find the tasks that I planned for this project.

-Unfortunately, I couldn't do all of them, but you can verify the ones that is missing.
+Unfortunately, I couldn't do all of them, but you can verify the missing ones.

 Backend:
 - [X] API to receive the metric (POST)